What Are the Different Types of Artificial Intelligence (AI)?

 A robot walking through an office

 Like the human brain, limited memory AI uses existing data to form reference frameworks that can inform decision-making.
-However, in reality, limited memory AI is not like the human brain because it is not truly ‘thinking.’
-It is simply programmed to respond to different inputs and outputs.
+However, in reality, limited memory AI is not like the human brain because it’s not truly “thinking.”
+It’s simply programmed to respond to different inputs and outputs.
 But this is not to diminish limited memory AI’s power.
 It can perform high-level computations at speeds far superior to that of the human brain (for instance, DeepMind’s AlphaGo).

 Essentially, limited memory AI uses sophisticated predictive analytics.
-This is why it is commonly used in data science.
+This is why it’s commonly used in data science.
 Just like reactive machines, limited memory AI is widely used in the world today.

-What are some examples of limited memory artificial intelligence?
+What are some examples of limited memory AI?

 The third category in our functional classification system is theory of mind.
 Currently, AI demonstrating theory of mind does yet exist.
 However, it is an active area of research, so watch this space!